 Graduate Certificate in Engineering for Developing Communities

 Any student currently enrolled in a graduate degree program offered by the College of Engineering and Applied Science at the University of Colorado Boulder may apply for concurrent enrollment in the Graduate Certificate in Engineering for Developing Communities (EDC).
-CVEN 5919 is available to any student on a space available basis, however, enrollment in CVEN 5929 and 5939 is limited to EDC students only.
+CVEN 5919 is available to any engineering graduate student on a space available basis, however, enrollment in CVEN 5929 and 5939 is limited to EDC students only.

 Students interested in completing the Graduate Certificate in EDC must submit a Certificate Enrollment Form to the certificate program advisor at the time they wish to enroll in CVEN 5929.
 Students who satisfactorily complete the four required courses will earn the certificate upon graduation.
 Please contact Robyn Sandekian, Managing Director of the Mortenson Center in Engineering for Developing Communities and graduate certificate program advisor, for further details.